bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ## A Better Finder Rename

-This app allows you to quickly rename a batch of files, in a variety of ways. **Download **from Self Service (in your Applications directory).
+This app allows you to quickly rename a batch of files, in a variety of ways.
+It's very helpful if you need to alter the structure of your chapters/parts in a /text directory of an epub. **Download **from Self Service (in your Applications directory).

 <hr />